Peeing in the shower can save up to 2,500 liters of water per year, per person.

 40. A Texas man was asked not to swim in a marina due to sightings of an alligator.
 He responded with "F#$k that alligator" before diving in the water.
 He was immediately killed by an alligator.

 It is almost certain that the astronauts survived the initial Challenger explosion, and died on impact with the water.
 At least three of the crew's emergency oxygen tanks were manually switched on after the crew's capsule broke apart from the rest of the shuttle.

-42. There are 5 enormous cylindrical shafts underneath of Tokyo, Japan which fill with water in case of a flood so it does not to destroy the city.
+42. There are 5 enormous cylindrical shafts underneath of Tokyo, Japan which fill with water in case of a flood so that it does not destroy the city.